 State guarantee programmes

-During March and April, the state subsidy programmes COVID I, COVID II and COVID Prague have been implemented.
+During March and April of 2020, the state subsidy programmes COVID I, COVID II and COVID Prague have been implemented.
 They aimed at small and medium-sized businesses as well as sole traders, who were forced to restrict or put on hold their business activity due to a measures against the spread of COVID-19.

 The applicants to COVID I programme receive a credit from the government, while other programmes provided state guarantee for commercial credit.
 Subsidized by the state was also the payment of interest on said loans.